An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Notations and Setting

-\textbf{Threat model.} We consider two commonly adopted adversary models, which were formalized by \cite{goldreich1998secure} and are used in the design of many secure protocols.
-An \emph{honest-but-curious} (\emph{honest} for short) user will follow the protocol specification, but may use all the information obtained during the execution to infer information about other users.
-In contrast, a \emph{malicious user} may deviate from the protocol execution by sending incorrect values at any point (we assume that they follow the required communication policy; if not, this can be easily detected).
-Malicious users can collude, and thus will be seen as a single malicious party (the \emph{adversary}) who has access to all information collected by malicious users (privacy with respect to a single honest user can be obtained as a special case).
-Our privacy guarantees will hold under the assumption that honest users communicate through secure channels, while the correctness of our protocol will be guaranteed under some form of the Discrete Logarithm Assumption (DLA), a standard assumption in cryptography (see \ref{app:security_guarantees} for details).
+\emph{Threat model.} We consider two commonly adopted adversary models formalized by \cite{goldreich1998secure} and used in the design of many secure protocols.
+A \emph{honest-but-curious} (\emph{honest} for short) user will follow the protocol specification, but may use all the information obtained during the execution to infer information about other users.
+A honest user may accidentally drop out at any point of the execution (in a way that is independent of the private values $X$).
+On the other hand, a \emph{malicious user} may deviate from the protocol execution (e.g, sending incorrect values or dropping out on purpose).
+Malicious users can collude, and thus will be seen as a single malicious party (the \emph{adversary}) who has access to all information collected by malicious users.
+Our privacy guarantees will hold under the assumption that honest users communicate through secure channels, while the correctness of our protocol will be guaranteed under some form of the Discrete Logarithm Assumption (DLA), a standard assumption in cryptography.